Kommunicate-io/Kommunicate-Web-SDK/docs/docs/custom-bot-integration.md

 ## Handoff conversation to human agents

 You can design your bot to handoff the conversation to human agents if bot is not able to answer.
-You can notify Kommunicate by sending an specific agent Id or an empty value in "KM_ASSIGN_TO" property in metadata.
+You can notify Kommunicate by sending an specific human agent Id or an empty value in "KM_ASSIGN_TO" property in metadata.
 If empty value is passed Kommunicate will check the conversation rules for agents configured in [dashboard](https://dashboard.kommunicate.io/settings/conversation-rules "conversation rules in dashboard").
-If agent id is passed then kommunicate will skip the conversation rules and assign conversation to the mentioned agent.
+If human agent id is passed then kommunicate will skip the conversation rules and assign conversation to the mentioned agent.

 below is the sample response of the webhook agent handoff
 ```json